renxunsaky/spark-on-kubernetes/Chapter2/Spark2.4.5/README.md

 ```
 We will use "minikube ssh" to connect to the node and create the directory
 ```
- xunren@Xuns-MBP  ~/workspace/spark/spark-2.4.5-bin-hadoop2.7  minikube ssh
+ xunren@Xuns-MBP $ ~/workspace/spark/spark-2.4.5-bin-hadoop2.7 $ minikube ssh
-docker@minikube:~$ mkdir -p /mnt/data/history/spark
+docker@minikube:~$ sudo mkdir -p /mnt/data/history/spark
 ```

 After the host path on the node is created, we can go ahead to create the persistence volume and its claim
 ```
-kubectl apply -f storage.yml
+xunren@Xuns-MBP $ ~/workspace/spark/spark-on-kubernetes/Chapter2/Spark2.4.5/conf $ kubectl apply -f storage.yml
 ```

-## Step 3: Create Spark history pod and service
+## Step 4: Create Spark history pod and service
 In order to use the local build docker images, we need to :
  - export some environment variables by doing this command:
  ```
     eval $(minikube docker-env)
  ```

  - add the following line in the pod specification (see the file [spark-history.yml](conf/spark-history.yml))
+ in order to override the entrypoint.sh file
  ```
  command: [ "/opt/spark/sbin/start-history-server.sh" ]
  ```

-In order to let the container for Spark History Server continues to be up, it is very important to set the
+In order to let the container for Spark History Server continues to run, it is very important to set the
-environment variable "SPARK_NO_DAEMONIZE"
+environment variable "SPARK_NO_DAEMONIZE".
+Otherwise, the pod will be completed quickly after the execution of shell command
 I put it into the [Dockerfile](build_files/Dockerfile):
 ```
 ENV SPARK_NO_DAEMONIZE TRUE